Time To Rebuild The Malaysian Judiciary

 If the selection is based only on these impartial factors (as it should be), why would any reasonable person ignore a vibrant, competent Bar, as the previous regime has done?

-All these troubling issues must be extracted out of the judiciary.
+All these troubling issues must be extracted from the judiciary.
 Spring cleaning is overdue.

 The judiciary has many good, hardworking, professional judges.
 They are largely ignored, and languish in the lower levels, until their bitter retirement.
 And embittered they remain.